feaser/microtbx/docs/mempools.md

 # Configuration

-TODO Explan the supported configuration macros of the memory pools software component.
+TODO Explain the supported configuration macros of the memory pools software component.